ARM-software/acle/cmse/cmse.md

 |-----------------------------------------------|-------------------------------------------------------------------------|
 | `cmse_check_pointed_object(p, f)`             | Returns the same value as `cmse_check_address_range(p, sizeof(*p), f)`. |

 The `cmse_check_pointed_object()` intrinsic can be implemented as a macro.
-An example implementation is listed in [11.2](#non-trivial-macros).
+An example implementation is listed in [Non-trivial macros](#non-trivial-macros).
 This intrinsic is a convenience wrapper for the `cmse_check_address_range()` intrinsic that matches the most common usage pattern in C. Arm recommends that the return type of this intrinsic is identical to the type of parameter `p`.

 # CMSE SUPPORT